The Best Brunch Spots in Philadelphia's Western Suburbs

 Bar Avalon

 Bar Avalon is one of the newer additions to the West Chester scene and it has quickly become a Sunday brunch go-to.
-The menu is modern American with a cocktail list to match — think espresso martinis, bloody marys, and build-your-own mimosas.
+The menu is modern Italian-inspired with a cocktail list to match — think espresso martinis, bloody marys, and a bottomless mimosa add-on.
 It’s a strong pick when you want a slightly more upscale, date-night-feeling brunch without leaving town.

 Wayne & The Main Line